NORTH ZONE NGSL RACE SERIES 2021

 The program introduces children to basic ski techniques and skills, basic safety rules, and teamwork.
 Enjoyment of the sport and the mountain environment is also emphasized.
-The program is aligned with the Skier Essentials and Learn to Train phases of the Long Term Skier Development Model (AIM 2 Win), and the Husky Snow Stars Skill Achievements Program.
+The program is aligned with the Skier Essentials and Learn to Train phases of the ACA Long Term Skier Development Model, and the ACA Snow Stars Skill Achievements Program.

 The Nancy Greene Ski League also introduces children to competition.
 These events, held at the club, zone, and provincial level, provide young skiers the opportunity to test the skills they have learned in the program in a fun and friendly environment.
 The emphasis in competition is placed on individual progress, team results, camaraderie, and fair play.

 There are two levels of competition, U12 Provincial Series Races and NGSL North and South Zone Races.

-• U12 Provincial Races are only for athletes aged 10 and 11 from all clubs in Alberta.
-There will be three events on the calendar that will use SL, Kinder Kombi, paneled and dual SL, ski cross and GS as their race formats.
-The goal of this race series is to prepare these ski racers for their future in U14 The U12 Provincial race should remain the main competition focus for u12 (10 and 11 year old) athletes.
+- U12 Provincial Races are only for athletes aged 10 and 11 from all clubs in Alberta.
+There will be Four to Five events on the calendar that will use SL, Kinder Kombi, paneled and dual SL, ski cross and GS as their race formats.
+The goal of this race series is to prepare the athlete for their future in U14 The U12 Provincial race should remain the main competition focus for u12 (10 and 11 year old) athletes.
 All U12 races will be run in single run race format.
 These races will be set to the U12 course setting rules as outlined in the AASA Course Setting Rules.
 For a U12 athlete in a 55-75 day program, they should target between 8-12 days of racing.
 All U12 races will be posted on the AASA calendar

 Clubs have been assigned to one of two different zones based on geographical location and registered entry level numbers in that area.
-Clubs will only participate in their zone competitions with their U10 skiers.
-U12 athletes can participate in both the U12 Provincial events and their club’s divisional races.
-Divisional events will be on the official Alberta Alpine competition calendar.
+U12 athletes can participate in both the U12 Provincial events their club’s zone races.

-Clubs: Snoflyers, COP, Elkwater, Mount Allan, Skimeisters, Sunshine, Westcastle, Bow Valley Quickies, Jasper, Lake Louise, Team Panorama, Team Panorama West.
+- Clubs: Snoflyers, COP, Elkwater, FAST, Mount Allan, Skimeisters, Sunshine, Westcastle, Bow Valley Quickies, Jasper, Lake Louise, Team Panorama, Team Panorama

 Clubs have the most important role in Entry Level programming.
 These are the essential years in providing an environment to enhance the skill development of our young ski racers.
-The change in age groups and the limitation of the number of starts within each division should be used to help provide maximum time for our skiers to learn skills and develop a love for the sport.
+Clubs should actively engage in selection of starts for u12 & u10 athletes.
+U12 aged programming and below should provide maximum time for our skiers to learn skills and develop a love for the sport.
 Please refer to the Alberta Alpine Club Program Guidelines or the Alpine Canada Alpin AIM 2 WIN for more details on program information for these age groups.
 Clubs are still welcome to host club events or inter club challenges; however these will not be calendared on the Alberta Alpine website.

-- Each participant must be a member in good standing of an Alberta Alpine Club and registered member of the Alberta Alpine Nancy Greene Ski League.
+- Each participant must be a member in good standing of an Alberta Alpine Club and registered member of the Alberta Alpine Nancy Greene Ski

-- Races and events must be sanctioned by Alberta Alpine and Alpine Canada Alpin.
+- Races and events must be sanctioned by Alberta Alpine and Alpine Canada

 - Clubs are expected to be proactive in coach education and to work with Alberta Alpine to up- skill their coaching staffs.
-This includes providing coaching mentorship for coaches working toward full CSCF certification as Entry Level Coaches.
+This includes providing coaching mentorship for coaches working toward full ACA CSC certification as Entry Level

 Important Race and Event Rules